 Section 2.
 Purpose of Assessment.
 The assessments levied by the Association shall be used exclusively to (i) fund the operations of the Association as elsewhere provided in this Declaration or by Florida law, (ii) promote the recreation, health, safety and welfare of the residents in The Properties, (iii) for the improvement, repair, replacement and maintenance of the Common Properties including, but not limited to, payment for operation and maintenance of improvements to the Common Properties, the costs of taxes, insurance, labor, equipment, materials, management, maintenance and supervision thereof, and (iv) for such other purposes as are permissible activities of the Association and undertaken by it as set forth in this Declaration or Florida law.
+Annual Assessments may be adjusted by a majority vote of the membership present in person or by proxy at a properly called membership meeting.

 Section 3.
 Assessment Due Dates.
 The annual assessments provided for herein shall be due and payable on the first day of March of each year.
 The due date for any Special Assessment shall be set by the Board of Directors, which may be required to be paid in a lump sum payment or in installments as set forth by the Board.

 Section 4.
 Special Assessments.
 In addition to the annual assessment, the Board may levy, in any assessment year, a special assessment for the purpose of defraying in whole or in part, the cost of any construction, reconstruction, repair or replacement of any capital improvement upon the Common Properties, including the necessary fixtures and personal property related thereto, or for any other purpose necessary for the Board to fulfill its obligations and fiduciary duty under this Declaration and applicable law associated with Capital Improvements.
 Special Assessments for capital improvements that are not related to the maintenance, repair, or replacement of existing capital improvements for which the Association has a fiduciary obligation to perform, shall require the approval of a majority of the voting interests present and voting at a duly noticed members’ meeting at which a quorum is present.
-Special Assessments for unexpected expenses or budget shortfalls shall not require membership approval.
+Special Assessments require the approval by a majority vote of the membership in person or by proxy at a properly called membership or special membership meeting.

 Section 5.
 Duties of the Board of Directors.
 The Board of Directors shall fix the amount of assessment against each Lot subject to the Association's jurisdiction at least thirty (30) days in advance of the due date, and shall, at that time, prepare a roster of the property and assessments, applicable thereto, which shall be kept on file in the office of the Association and shall be open to inspection by any owner in accordance with Florida law and the Association’s governing documents.
 Written notice of the assessment shall thereafter be sent to every Lot Owner subject thereto.